Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 • In order to gauge how the aircraft reacts during an approach, fly several automated approaches (the easiest to fly is the ILS Approach).
 Observe the thrust settings (%N1) as you extend the flaps and lower the landing gear.
 Note the numbers for the particular weight of the aircraft.

-If the aircraft’s airspeed has been managed appropriately, initiating the descent at the IAF is relatively straightforward.
+The point at which the aircraft descends will depend on the approach type used, but If the aircraft’s airspeed has been managed appropriately, initiating the descent at the FAF is relatively straightforward.
 During descent the aircraft should:

 • Have the thrust levers set to idle thrust (or near to);